Wildwood Resort presents “Murder at Bunny and Clyde’s” A Murder Mystery Dinner Show.

 Wildwood is hosting another season of interactive Murder Mystery weekends and dinners.

 HOW IT WORKS –

-Early tickets for these murder mystery dinners will be offered to weekend lodging guests first and will open to the public for dinner-only tickets a month before the show.
+Early tickets for these murder mystery dinners are offered to weekend lodging guests first and open to the public for dinner-only tickets a month before the show.
 These events often sell out quickly.